sbt/junit-interface/README.txt

       serially and not perform any other tasks in parallel which depend on the modified property.

+  --run-listener=<CLASS_NAME>  A (user defined) class which extends
+      org.junit.runner.notification.RunListener.
+An instance of this class is created and added to the JUnit Runner, so that it will receive the run events.
+      For more information, see RunListener <http://junit.org/javadoc/latest/org/junit/runner/notification/RunListener.html>.

   Any parameter not starting with - or + is treated as a glob pattern for matching tests.
 Unlike the patterns given directly to sbt's "test-only" command, the patterns given to junit-interface will match against the full